Five estate-planning lessons from the stars.

-With multiple marriages and children of different ages from different marriages, celebrities and their estates are often fraught with potential problems.
+Celebrities often have multiple marriages and children of different ages from different marriages.
+Their estates can be fraught with potential problems.
 But celebrities are not the only people with blended families and multiple responsibilities.
-Avoid conflict by providing for former spouses as agreed upon and appoint an independent fiduciary or trustee to resolve arguments.
+Avoid conflict by providing for former spouses as agreed upon, and appoint an independent fiduciary or trustee to resolve arguments.
 Make sure your intentions are well documented, so your heirs know who is getting what, and, if there are inequalities, they understand why.

 - Consider everyone who relies on you for support.

 Setting up trusts that pay out in the future, can help continue your legacy if you have young children.
 But people sometimes forget others, such as elderly parents, whom they expect to outlive.
 Consider your beneficiaries and heirs carefully, and update your will as your life changes.